What is TMJ?

 During an initial consultation to assess your areas of concern accredited dentist will discuss the appropriate treatment options and the expected results.
 After your consultation, the injection treatment will take around 10 minutes to perform.
 No anaesthetic is required as this is a fine needle treatment and is virtually painless.
 The results will develop over the next few days and last for up to 3 months.

-Patients suffering from headache that spreads from the forehead and behind the eyes region will require injections in these regions: Forehead Frontalis muscles, Glabellar Frown lines and the crows feet eye region.
-Generally the treatment takes around 10 minutes.
+Patients suffering from headaches that spread from the forehead and behind the eye region will require injections in these regions: Forehead Frontalis muscles, Glabellar Frown lines and the crows’ feet eye region.
+Generally, the treatment takes around 10 minutes.
 Discomfort is very minimal, and no anaesthetic is usually required.
 After the injection, it takes 3-4 days for the treatment to begin taking effect.
 The dose recommended for the treatment of frown lines will vary depending on your individual situation and the severity of your frown lines.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a professional opinion from an appropriately qualified health practitioner.